lottekoblens/frontend-applications/README.md

 On the y scale the name of the song will be displayed as you can see above.

 I also added an hover.
 With this hover the data about the bar on which you hover will be displayed.
-This can also be seen above in the gif.
+This can also be seen above in the firs gif.

+On the other page I created a pie chart.
+This pie chart is created after the user selects a range as you can see in the second gif.

 ## :chart_with_upwards_trend: Proces